cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 If you have a **very** large number of tasks to run, it may not be possible to submit all of the tasks, and then wait for all of them.
-Instead, submit a small number of tasks, then alternate waiting and submitting to keep a constant number in the queue.
-The `hungry` will tell you if more submission are
+Instead, submit a small number of tasks, then alternate waiting and submitting to keep a constant number in the manager.
+The `hungry` will tell you if more submissions are
 warranted:

 === "Python"